Slyfter/SP-Project/README.md

 La Liga (ESP), Ligue 1 (FRA), Premier League (ENG), Serie A (ITA)).

-The project must integrate several topics presented in the module, at a minimum these are the following:
+The project must integrate several topics presented in the module, at a minimum these are the following: <br/><br/>

-(done) Use of a real-world dataset (e.g. from Kaggle or other open data sources).
+(done) Use of a real-world dataset (e.g. from Kaggle or other open data sources).<br/>

-(done) Creation of a GitHub repository with all data, Jupyter notebooks, Python scripts, etc.
+(done) Creation of a GitHub repository with all data, Jupyter notebooks, Python scripts, etc.<br/>

-(done) Use of different data types
+(done) Use of different data types<br/>

-(done) Use of built-in datastructures like lists, dictionaries, sets, tuples
+(done) Use of built-in datastructures like lists, dictionaries, sets, tuples<br/>

-(done) Use of one or more pandas data frame(s)
+(done) Use of one or more pandas data frame(s)<br/>

-(done) Use of conditional statements, loop control statements and loops
+(done) Use of conditional statements, loop control statements and loops<br/>

-(done) Use of procedural programming or object-oriented programming (one or both).
+(done) Use of procedural programming or object-oriented programming (one or both).<br/>

-(done) Use of vizualizations/graphics to present the data
+(done) Use of vizualizations/graphics to present the data<br/>